KaHIP/KaHIP/README.md

 ### Distributed Memory Parallel Partitioning
+Our distributed memory parallel algorithm can read binary files as well as standard Metis graph format files.
+Binary files are in general much more scalable than reading text files in parallel applications.
+The way to go here is to convert the Metis file into a binary file first (ending .bgf) and then load this one.

 | Use Case | Programs |
 | ------------ | -------- |
 | Parallel Partitioning | parhip, graph2binary, graph2binary_external, toolbox |